Hazelfire/Tutoring/AidanStynes.md

 Interested in math for Medicine and Sport Sciences!
 Requires a lot of math.

-Last tutoring session: 26th of May 4:00pm - 5:00pm
+Last tutoring session: 2nd of June 4:00pm - 5:00pm

-Next tutoring session: 2nd of June 4:00pm - 5:00pm
+Next tutoring session: 9nd of June 4:00pm - 5:00pm

-Charity: Smith Foundation, (donated $80)
+Charity: Smith Foundation, (donated $100)

 ### Goal for next tutoring session